 - Every acre produces both food and fuel

-Sustainable Agriculture and Climate Change
+Regenerative Agriculture and Climate Change

-Corn is an excellent candidate for sustainable agriculture because it is an opportunity to capture carbon as it creates biomass from seed to tall stalks, season after season.
+Corn is an excellent candidate for regenerative agriculture because it is an opportunity to capture carbon as it creates biomass from seed to tall stalks, season after season.
 Low-till and no-till techniques keep the root, and, in many cases, the stalks and leaves on the ground, where they are incorporated into the soil, adding organic material.
 This allows farmers to recycle many of the nutrients that the seedlings in the next crop will need, without adding soil inputs, such as synthetic fertilizer.
-Many sustainable agriculture practices are inspired by regenerative
+Many regenerative agriculture practices are inspired by positive results.
+Regenerative agriculture is particularly effective with corn:

 - Stalks grow to more than six feet tall each year, drawing carbon from the atmosphere